 Additional benefits: A weekend free night certificate from Hilton Honors after you spend $15,000 in a calendar year.
 The certificate is valid at any Hilton property except those in this (reasonably short) list of exclusions.
 The card also comes with ten complimentary Priority Pass lounge passes each year you hold the card.

-Our take: The Hilton Ascend features a stellar welcome offer, fantastic bonus categories for a co-brand card, and an elite status level that will earn you free breakfast and potential room upgrades.
+Our take: The Hilton Surpass features a stellar welcome offer, fantastic bonus categories for a co-brand card, and an elite status level that will earn you free breakfast and potential room upgrades.
 Depending on your stay patterns, this card could comfortably be interchanged with the Hilton Honors American Express Aspire Card.
 The main caveat is that you need to extract enough value from the Hilton Aspire's complementary Diamond Elite status and additional perks like the Hilton fee and airline incidentals credits to cover the much higher $450 annual fee.
-If you only stay with Hilton a few times per year, the Hilton Ascend will likely provide a higher return than its premium counterpart due to the lower out-of-pocket expense.
+If you only stay with Hilton a few times per year, the Hilton Surpass will likely provide a higher return than its premium counterpart due to the lower out-of-pocket expense.

 Hilton Honors is a transfer partner of Amex Membership Rewards, but the high cost of free nights with Hilton means that transfers from Amex are rarely a good deal.
 Amex points are simply too valuable to transfer at a 1:1 ratio to Hilton.